firebender/laravel-pictureworks/README.md

         artisan migrate

 8. Optional.
-Seed the database either:
+Seed the database with either:

     This way: